 Intercomparison of change in water storage products

-Figure 5 shows the probability density functions (PDFs) of monthly changes in water storage estimates across all selected basins, based on the three GRACE solutionsJPL, GFZ, and CSRregridded to 0.25°.
+Figure 5 shows the probability density functions (PDFs) of monthly changes in water storage estimates across all selected basins, based on the three GRACE solutions, JPL, GFZ, and CSR, regridded to 0.25°.
 The spread of the distributions suggests variability between the datasets, suggesting differences in how each solution captures changes in water storage.
 Despite this variability, the distributions are generally centered around zero, indicating, over the period 2004-2020, no pluriannual accumulation or depletion of water at the basin scale.
 Nevertheless, the variability implies the presence of fluctuations at finer temporal or spatial resolutions.